-(1) In riverine situations, prior to the alteration or relocation of a watercourse the applicant for such authorization shall notify the Wetlands Board of the New Hampshire Environmental Services Department and submit copies of such notification to the Code Enforcement Officer, in addition to the copies required by RSA 482-A:3.
-Further, the applicant shall be required to submit copies of said notification to these adjacent communities as determined by the Code Enforcement Officer, including notice of all scheduled hearings before the Wetlands Board.
-[Amended 3-11-2008 Town Meeting by Amendment No. 4]

-- (2) The applicant shall submit to the Code Enforcement Officer, certification provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained. - (3) Along watercourses with a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood levels within the community during the base flood discharge.
-[Amended 3-11-2008 Town Meeting by Amendment No. 4] - (4) Along watercourses that have not had a Regulatory Floodway designated, no new construction, substantial improvements, or other development (including fill) shall be permitted within zones AE on the FIRM, unless it is demonstrated by the applicant that the cumulative effect of the proposed development, when combined with all existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
+- (1) In riverine situations, prior to the alteration or relocation of a watercourse the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Environmental Services Department and submit copies of such notification to the Code Enforcement Officer, in addition to the copies required by RSA 482-A:3.
+Further, the applicant shall be required to submit copies of said notification to these adjacent communities as determined by the Code Enforcement Officer, including notice of all scheduled hearings before the Wetlands Bureau.
+[Amended 3-11-2008 Town Meeting by Amendment No. 4] [Amended 3-12-2024 Town Meeting by Amendment No. 4] - (2) The applicant shall submit to the Code Enforcement Officer, certification provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained. - (3) Along watercourses with a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in any increase in flood levels within the community during the base flood discharge.
+[Amended 3-11-2008 Town Meeting by Amendment No. 4] [Amended 3-12-2024 Town Meeting by Amendment No. 4] - (4) Along watercourses that have not had a Regulatory Floodway designated, no new construction, substantial improvements, or other development (including fill) shall be permitted within zones AE on the FIRM, unless it is demonstrated by the applicant that the cumulative effect of the proposed development, when combined with all existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
 [Amended 3-11-2008 Town Meeting by Amendment No. 4] - (5) The Code Enforcement Officer shall obtain, review, and reasonably utilize any floodway data available from Federal, State, or other sources as criteria for requiring that all development located in Zone A meet the following floodway requirement: "No encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood levels within the community curing the base flood discharge."
 [Amended 3-11-2008 Town Meeting by Amendment No. 4]